abacus-gene/paml/examples/MouseLemurs/README2.txt

      baseml, alpha and aaRatefile for amino acid sequences, and icode (genetic code table) kappa, and omega for codon-based analsis.

- 4. The example control files are baseml2.ctl, aaml2.ctl, codonml2.ctl.

- 5. I notice that minor differences in the rate estimates might lead to assignment of one or two branches in a different rate group, leading to differences in final time estimates.
+ 6. I notice that minor differences in the rate estimates might lead to assignment of one or two branches in a different rate group, leading to differences in final time estimates.
 As a result, multiple runs using the same setting may lead to slightly